 8. Seek out Porto's Insta-worthy tiles (azulejos)

 Portuguese design is epitomized by the walls of colorful tiles known as azulejos, traditionally adorned with repetitive, intricate patterns or mural scenes executed in blue and white.
 Some of the most impressive tile art can be found inside São Bento train station, where stories of Portugal’s past stretch from floor to ceiling.
-Also check out the sides of Capela das Almas on Porto’s main commercial strip, the walls of Rua de Santa Catarina, and the handsome Igreja do Carmo, a church that drips with gold on the inside.
+Also check out the sides of Capela das Almas on Porto’s main commercial strip, the walls of Rua de Santa Catarina, and the handsome Igreja do Carmo, a church that's dripping with gold on the inside.

 Planning tip: Don’t feel limited to these popular drawcards.
 Keep a lookout as you wander the city as azulejos are scattered all over, and discovery is part of the fun.